allenluce/faketickers/README.md

     	}
     }

-You could test this by rewriting tickloop() to take a a shorter duration as an argument.
-You'd then have to hope that testing finishes before the next tick.
-Or you could have it take a ticker object as an argument and control that from your tests.
-Or you could have it take an optional channel and select on both the ticker and channel for testing.
+Since you don't want to wait fifteen minutes for a test to run you might rewrite `tickloop()` to accept a duration as an argument and then pass in a shorter duration for `time.NewTicker()` (although now you'll have to hope that testing finishes before the next tick occurs).
+Another option is to pass in a test-controlled ticker object.
+Or pass in an optional channel and select on both the ticker and channel for testing.

-Or you could skip rewriting your production code and use FakeTickers:
+Or you could avoid messing with your production code at all and and instead use FakeTickers:

     import "github.com/allenluce/faketickers"